 MEET THE MOO BOARD

-Tony grew up in Maine but has lived in Wisconsin for the last 27 years.
-He has attended the Gathering or String Along for about the last 10 years and joined the board 4 years ago.
+Tony grew up in Maine but has lived in Wisconsin since 1990.
+He has attended the Gathering for the last dozen or so years and joined the board in 2013.
 An engineer by profession, Tony enjoys singing and attempts to play the guitar and autoharp, not usually at the same time.
-Tony is the Treasurer for the MOO Organization.

 Dan has a deep appreciation for the friends he has made through music including playing and recording with the band Laughing Whitefish.
 He first attended String Along in 1988 and has been a regular ever since, transitioning into the Gatherings.
 He tinkers with several instruments, but his favorite is the mountain dulcimer.
 In addition to serving on the MOO board, he is a board member of the Green Apple Folk Music Society and active in Trout Unlimited as an avid angler.
 He recently retired from a long career in R&D and relocated from Appleton to the Bay View neighborhood of Milwaukee with his wife Cindy.